Mostafa-EHD/DIAMOND_Challenge/README.md

 - For **Resnet101** with images of size **448x448**, **the batch size should not exceed 48**.
 - For **EfficientNet_b7** with images of size **448x448**, a maximum **batch size of 8 is advised**.

 These batch size recommendations are based on ensuring optimal memory utilization and may need adjustment depending on the specific model configuration and available GPU resources.
-It is pivotal for participants to consider these factors when configuring their training setups to achieve the best balance between training speed and model accuracy.
+Participants must consider these factors when configuring their training setups to achieve the best balance between training speed and model accuracy.

 ## Pre-evaluation